python-mario/mario-addons/CONTRIBUTING.rst

     git checkout -b name-of-your-bugfix-or-feature

  Now you can make your changes locally.
 To add a new command, edit ``addons.toml`` or ``addons.py``.
- Make sure to add tests and docs for your changes.
+ Make sure to add tests and usage docs for your changes.

 4. When you're done making changes, run all the checks, doc builder and spell checker with `tox <http://tox.readthedocs.io/en/latest/install.html>`_ one command::